ChatGraph: Interpretable Text Classification by Converting ChatGPT Knowledge to Graphs: Methodology

 After refining the text, ChatGPT is utilized once again to extract the knowledge graph from the refined text.
 A knowledge graph is a set of entities and relations, where entities represent real-world objects or abstract concepts, and relations represent the relationships between entities~\cite{ji2021survey}.
 Knowledge graph extraction involves identifying entities and relationships from the text and representing them in a structured format, i.e., a triplet.
 Formally, we denote the knowledge graph as $\mathcal{KG}=\{\mathcal{T}, \mathcal{R}, \mathcal{F}\}$, where $\mathcal{T}$, $ \mathcal{R}$ and $\mathcal{F}$ are sets of entities, relations, and facts, respectively.
 A fact can be represented as a triple $(h, r, t) \in \mathcal{F}$, which indicates the existence of a relation $r \in \mathcal{R}$ between the head entity $h \in \mathcal{T}$ and the tail entity $t \in \mathcal{T}$.

 To facilitate knowledge graph extraction in ChatGPT, we adopt the concept of a chain of thoughts~\cite{wei2022chain} and design the prompt with step-by-step instructions.
 The initial prompts focus on identifying entities and relations, while the final prompts generate the desired output.
-The used prompt is shown above.
+The used prompt is shown as follows.